TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 37/Genesis 37.36.md

 ---

-And the Midianites sold him into Egypt unto Potiphar, an officer of Pharaoh's, the captain of the guard.
+The Midianites sold him into Egypt to Potiphar, an officer of Pharaoh's, the captain of the guard.